Australia and England are gearing to go head to head in one of the biggest competitions in cricket - the Ashes.

-The matches are held alternately in England and Australia.
-They consist of a series of five Test matches, each lasting up to five days.
+Both teams play a series of five test matches, each lasting up to five days.

-The story of the Ashes began way back in 1882 when England were beaten at home for the first time by Australia.
+The story of the Ashes began way back in 1882 when England were beaten at home at the Oval for the first time by Australia.

-The newspaper said the body of English cricket would be cremated and the ashes sent to Australia.
+The newspaper said English cricket would be burnt down and the ashes sent to Australia.

 The winning players are given a replica to celebrate with, as the real trophy is far too fragile.